-The formal hearing by an International Arbitration tribunal (the "Tribunal") slated for November 11 through November 15, 2013 was completed as scheduled.
-The first post-hearing brief is scheduled for the end of January 2014 and the second for the end of March 2014.
-After receipt of the two briefs, it is expected that the Tribunal will then formulate and render their decision.
+The formal hearing by an International Arbitration tribunal (the "Tribunal") slated for November 11 through November 15, 2013 was completed as scheduled and two post-hearing briefs were subsequently submitted, the first on February 5, 2014 followed by a final brief on April 11, 2014.
+The Tribunal is now in the process of formulating their decision which is now expected in the next few months.